DillonSteyl/SCIE1000/ContextBased/context_exercise_9a.md

 **Task:** Use the initial values given to see the effect of a single infected person on the population of Madagascar, using an SIRD model.
 Use a while loop to calculate the changes in each of the groups over 20 weeks, with a step size of 0.1 week.
 Then, print the number of deaths and the maximum number of people affected at once using the print statements provided.
 Plot a graph of the population over time, with all four population groups.

-The title of your graph should be "Disease X ".
+The title of your graph should be "Disease X".
 The lines should be labelled "Susceptible", "Infected", "Recovered", and "Deceased".
 Your x-axis should be labelled "Time", and your y-axis should be labelled "Population".
 Make sure you include a legend.

 **Hint 1:** If you are having trouble with this task, a similar program is written in the textbook in the SIR section.
 Note that it does not include the Deceased category, so you will have to take that into account.